MPender08/Curvature-Adaptation-Networks/README.md

 ![Brain Sim](brain_sim.png)

 ### 1. The Healthy Brain (Metabolic Parsimony)
-Under a low metabolic tax, the network willingly pays the energy cost to maintain a hyperbolic shape.
-It warps its geometry, bypasses the synaptic budget, and successfully masters complex logic (0 MSE Error).
+In the left figure, under a low metabolic tax, the healthy digital brain(Green) willingly pays the energy cost to maintain a hyperbolic shape (0.5 curvature).
+It warps its geometry, bypasses the synaptic budget, and successfully masters complex logic (0 MSE Error, right graph).

 Note in the right figure, once the healthy brain reaches 0 MSE Error, the `task_loss` gradient goes completely silent.
 The brain has achieved mastery and is now focusing on optimizing.